hrefi/knowledge-graph/README.md

    ```sh
    pip install networkx matplotlib requests tiktoken openai
    ```
-3. Set up environment variables (in a .env file) for API keys for OpenAI, Bing, and Crunchbase
+3. Set up environment variables (in a .env file) for API keys for OpenAI, Bing, and Crunchbase.

 ### Usage